 iii.
 Directors & Officers.

-i.
-If a Party: (1) is in material breach of a Service Description or this Agreement, as applicable; (2) is subject to a voluntary or involuntary insolvency proceeding under any applicable bankruptcy or other insolvency law; (iii) is planning to (or enters into) an assignment for the benefit of all or substantially all of its creditors; (iv) ceases operation (each an “Event of Default“).
-In addition, it shall be an Event of Default if Client: (x) fails to timely pay of any Fees, Plan Charges or other amounts due hereunder or (y) refuses upon written request to provide Foothold with adequate assurances of Client’s ability to timely pay all Fees, Plan Charge or other amounts due hereunder.
+- If a Party is: (i) is in material breach of a Service Description or this Agreement, as applicable; (ii) is subject to a voluntary or involuntary insolvency proceeding under any applicable bankruptcy or other insolvency law; (iii) is planning to (or enters into) an assignment for the benefit of all or substantially all of its creditors; (iv) ceases operation (each an “Event of Default“).
+In addition, it shall be an Event of Default if Client: (x) fails to timely pay of any Fees, advertising costs within the agreed budget, or other amounts due hereunder or (y) refuses upon written request to provide Foothold with adequate assurances of Client’s ability to timely pay all Fees or other amounts due hereunder.
 Whenever an Event of Default exists, the non-defaulting Party may provide written notice to the defaulting Party (per the Section 11.g (Notices) below, each a “Default Notice“).
 Each Default Notice must specify, in detail, the alleged breach(es).

 c.
 Personal Data.
 “Personal Data” (which term is defined below) is a subset of Confidential Information.
 If information is both Personal Data and Confidential Information, the Parties shall comply with requirements herein applicable to both and if they conflict, the more restrictive of the two requirements shall apply.
 If either Party becomes aware of improper access to and/or disclosure of the Personal Data of the other Party (e.g., its Personnel, clients, etc.), such Party shall promptly notify the other Party of such access and/or disclosure.